Balou9/aws-ecs-ami-map/README.md

 # aws-ecs-ami-map

-creates an aws region to ecs-optimized ami map which can be used in a cloudformation template
+creates an aws region to ecs-optimized ami mapping which can be used in a cloudformation template

 ## Usage